stickies/stickies.github.com/_posts/2014-01-19-rails-form-enhancement-with-angular-js.markdown

 rails s
 {% endhighlight %}

-This will generate a basic rails app ( with author model, database and form views ) and boot the basic rails server.
+This will generate a basic Rails app ( with author model, database and form views ) and boot the basic rails server.

-Now, navigate to [the new author form](http://localhost:3000/authors/new){:rel='nofollow'} in your browser.
+Now, navigate to <a target='_blank' href='http://localhost:3000/authors/new'>the new author form</a> in your browser.
 You will see a basic non progressive-enhancement form that you can submit to.

 #### Next, *angularize* the app.
 1) Open the file: `app/assets/javascripts/author.js.coffee` and add the following code: